 Sci-fi guru and God, Neal Stephenson studied Geography with a minor in physics at University and, as the son of a biochemist and an engineer, Science runs pretty deep in his family.
 One of his earlier books Cryptonomicon spends a good 50% of the text teaching the reader about how computers were invented and how equations can solve daily puzzles – the story is almost incidental.

 For this reason some people find his work a bit difficult (which I fully accept), but if you can stomach it, I recommend you give Anathem a go.
-It’s a novel set in a parallel Universe where society has been badly broken.
+It’s a novel set in a parallel Universe where society has undergone a cultural schism.
 The scientifically literate spend their lives inside locked cities while the uneducated roam the world outside.
 The main characters are Scientist-philosophers and it shows how Scientifically literate people view the world, as well as being a cracking adventure story.

 It's a dense book, written in a semi-fictional language with technical appendices to explain the math and it stands at over 800 pages long, but if you've got a steely resolve and you aren't afraid of a difficult read it won't let you down.